 So, out of time and low on funds and patience, I turned my sights back to the corporate world.
 With much trepidation I rejoined the ranks of the fully employed, and much to my surprise and delight, realized I really could be an employee instead of an employer and like it.

-My husband, Gus, and I live in Herndon, Virginia with our beautiful dogs, Luna and Stella.
-I enjoy writing, reading, cooking, walking, inventing things, spending time with my family, and getting together with friends.
+My husband, Gus, and I live in Richmond, Virginia with our beautiful dogs, Luna and Stella.
+I enjoy writing, reading, cooking, teaching, walking, inventing things, spending time with my family, and getting together with friends.
 I also love to work.